-The ratio of debt to income is a tool lenders use to calculate how much of your income is available for your monthly home loan payment after all your other monthly debt obligations have been fulfilled.
+The ratio of debt to income is a tool lenders use to determine how much of your income can be used for your monthly home loan payment after all your other monthly debts have been fulfilled.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
-Recurring debt includes car payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.

 Remember these ratios are only guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how much you can afford.
+We'd be happy to pre-qualify you to help you determine how much you can afford.

 Got a Question?